SchoolOfCode/final-project_back-end-12/README.md

 </blockquote>

-If any of this information is not available, feel free to substitute as appropriate with more information in one of the other categories, how to pick good examples of the food, or else ommit the section entirely.
+If any of this information is not available, feel free to substitute as appropriate with more information in one of the other categories, how to pick good examples of the food, or else omit the section entirely.
 It's up to personal discretion, keeping in mind at all times our goal of making information readable and accessible to users, without passing prescriptive health advice or judgements.

 ## Roadmap